 Once you’re ready, your bath attendant will take you into a warm section of the hamam.
 This is where the experience starts.

-After you’ve been scrubbed and you see all the dead skin hanging off your body, you will then receive a massage with a foam-filled cloth.
+After you’ve been scrubbed and you see all the dead skin hanging off your body, you will then receive a massage with a soap foam-filled cloth.
 This is much more relaxing than the mitt, and the natir will even wash your hair for you and massage your head.

 Once your natir is finished, you will be washed off with warm water (usually a bucket of water which is poured over you, or you will be taken to a shower to wash off).
+In some hamams, a bath of warm water may be run for you to soak in.

-Or you can simply get changed and head home.
+If you don’t want the oil massage or to go back in the steam room, you can simply get changed and head home.

 Are Turkish Baths Always Separated?